ronanchilvers/ronanchilvers.github.io/content/posts/mountaintop-isolation-day-1.md

   - Mountaintop Isolation
   - Wretched & Alone
 ---
-> Testing play of the solo journaling solo RPG game called Mountaintop Isolation
+> Actual play of the solo journaling solo RPG game called Mountaintop Isolation

 It's really cold.
 I'm not used to this much snow.